 Taking a 1 week Course or learning on your own vs. Our Program

-Given that the average apprenticeship lasts anywhere from 1-2 years in length, we feel that condensing the training into anything less than a 12-week Program is unrealistic in achieving our training goals.
-When you think of what there is to learn ranging from the history and traditions of tattooing, to understanding the human skin, safe & sterilization practices, building and tuning a tattoo machine, the art of shading, outlining, color theory and color mixing, etc. etc. (refer to our Syllabus outline).
-Some of those items may get missed or ignored in a very short, or unstructured, course.
+Given that the average apprenticeship lasts anywhere from 1-2 years in length, we feel that condensing the training into anything less than a 24-week Program is unrealistic in achieving our training goals.
+When you think of what there is to learn ranging from the history and traditions of tattooing & piercing, to understanding the human skin, safe & sterilization practices, building & tuning a tattoo machine, the art of shading, outlining, color theory and color mixing, needles/tools, etc., some of these items may get missed or ignored in a very short, or unstructured, course.

 Do I need to be an Artist to Tattoo?

 A lot of artists are now using electronic means to create images.
 Whether it be custom or images the customer brings to you, there is an absolute need for both types of tattoo artists in this now customer-driven industry.
 Experienced and in demand artists can also choose to focus solely on their desired styles once they’ve reached a point in their career that allows for it.
 How your career develops is up to you and the shop you are in.

 What do I receive upon Graduation?

-Will I be tattooing on real people?
+Will I be tattooing or piercing real people?

 This portion is under strict supervision and ONLY WHEN YOU ARE READY.
 We reserve the right to delay this component of the Program until such time that we feel you are ready to proceed.
 We have a responsibility to you, to get you there, but also a responsibility to your model.